hzeller/bant/README.md

 #### Parsing
- * Parses most of simple BUILD/BUILD.bazel files and builds an AST of the Lists/Tuples/Function-calls (=build rules) involved for inspection and writing tools for (Use `-P` or `-Pe` for parse-tree inspection).
+ * Parses most of simple BUILD/BUILD.bazel files and builds an AST of the Lists/Tuples/Function-calls (=build rules) involved for inspection and writing tools for.
+Should parse most common BUILD files.
-   Mostly ok; might still stumble upon rare Python-specific syntax elements.
  * No expression evaluation yet (e.g. glob() calls do not see files yet)
  * Given a directory with a bazel project, parses all BUILD files including the external ones that bazel had extracted in `bazel-${project}/external/`, report parse errors.

 #### Commands
+Commands are given on the command line of `bant`.
+They can be shortened as long as they are unique, e.g. `lib` is sufficient to invoke `lib-headers`.
+Some have extra command line options (e.g. for `parse`, `-p` prints AST).

  * `list` List all the BUILD files it would consider for the other commands.
     Use `-x` to limit scope to not include the external rules.
  * `parse` Parse build files and emit syntax errors if any.
     * `-p` print AST (should look similar to the input :) ).
     * `-e` print AST, but only for files that had syntax errors.
  * `lib-headers` for each header exported with `hdrs = [...]` in libraries, report which library that is (two columns, easy to `grep` or `awk` over).
- * `dwyu` Depend on What You Use (DWYU): Determine which dependencies are needed in `cc_library`, `cc_binary`, and `cc_test` targets by looking at their sources, to find which headers they include.
-Use the information from `lib-headers` to determine which libraries these sources thus need to depnd on.
+ * `dwyu` Depend on What You Use (DWYU): Determine which dependencies are needed in `cc_library()`, `cc_binary()`, and `cc_test()` targets.
+   Greps through their declared sources to find which headers they include.
+   Uses the information from `lib-headers` to determine which libraries these sources thus need to depend on.
    Emit [buildozer] commands to 'add' or 'remove' dependencies.
    If unclear if a library can be removed, it is conservatively _not_ suggested for removal.
    You could call this a simple `build_cleaner` ...

+Also, see `bant -h` or [Synopsis](#synopsis) below.

 ### Nice-to-have/next steps/TODO